Miriam Hyde: Music

-Miriam Hyde's compositions include works for orchestra, piano concertos, art songs, chamber music, many piano solos, flute solos and more.
+Hyde's compositions include works for orchestra, piano concertos, art songs, chamber music, many piano solos, flute solos and more.
 She wrote in an early 20th-century pastoral style, achieving a highly effective combination of impressionism with post-romanticism.

-One of her best-known pieces is the piano solo Valley of Rocks, written in 1975.
-The Piano Concerto No. 1 in E-flat minor (1933), Piano Concerto No. 2 in C-sharp minor (1935) and Village Fair (1943) for orchestra are the most broadcast of her major works.
-Her Sonata in G minor (1944) is a notably brilliant work worthy of mention.
+One well-known piece is the piano solo Valley of Rocks, written in 1975.
+The Piano Concerto No. 1 in E-flat minor (1933), Piano Concerto No. 2 in C-sharp minor (1935) and Village Fair (1943) for orchestra are the most broadcast of her works.
+Her Sonata in G minor (1944) is another notable work.

 One of her lesser known pieces is the mystical Reflected Reeds (1956) with its rippling chords sketching the Sydney landscape on a brooding afternoon.

 Her husband died in 1995 and she ceased writing music at that time.